If you're looking for an international escape but want to keep your passport at home, consider planning a vacation to Miami.

 Joe's Stone Crab (11 Washington Ave.)

-If you're looking for a local favorite, head to Joe's Stone Crab, which has an average of 4.6 stars out of 87 reviews on Skyscanner.
+One of Miami's most popular restaurants is Joe's Stone Crab, which has an average of 4.6 stars out of 87 reviews on Skyscanner.

 "Joe's was truly incredible," wrote visitor Shane.
-"Food and service were first class.
+"Food and service were first-class.
 We’ve lived in Miami for two years and always felt Joe’s was a place for tourists but it’s so much more than that."

 Versailles Cuban Restaurant (3501 S.W.
 Eighth St.)